enlivenedcooperative/enlivenedcoop-website/_courses/yucatan_fall.md

 ## Learning Journey summary

 * We will take a maximum of 25 people
-* Registration start date -​ ​February 1st, 2022
+* Registration start date -​ ​June 20th, 2022
-* Registration last date - March 12th, 2022
+* Registration last date - August 30th, 2022
-* Dates of the learning journey - March 26th - April 5th
+* Dates of the learning journey - September 14-25,2022
-* No of days - 11 days
+* No of days - 12 days.
-* Cost - from $2,500 USD in shared accommodation and $2,700 in private accommodation (early bird until February 28th, 2022. $2,800 and $3,000 USD after that date).
-We require a non-refundable $500 USD deposit to confirm a place.
 * How will we be traveling - We​ ​will​ ​have​ ​pre-booked​ ​cars​ ​for​ ​the​ ​travel.
-* Total Kms - We​ ​will​ ​be​ ​travelling​ ​roughly​ ​1500​ ​kms (average 2h30min per day)
+* Total Kms - We​ ​will​ ​be​ ​traveling​ ​roughly​ ​1400​ ​kms (average 2h30min per day)

 ## Covid safety and considerations